Jump to the content of the page

 Impact bending test to Charpy

 Charpy to ISO 179-1 is the preferred test method on plastics within the standard for single-point data ISO 10350-1.
 The test is ideally performed on unnotched specimens with edgewise impact (1eU).
+Should the specimen not break during the test, any subsequent tests are performed with notched specimens.
 In this case, a comparison of the test results is not possible.
+If the notched specimen still does not break, the impact tensile method is used.

 Instrumented Charpy impact bending test